milkcircle/milkcircle.github.io/_posts/2019-04-03-heartbreak.md

 so i can feel the familiar crisp breezes one more time

 there's a dying finch on the sidewalk,
-its vibrant colors matted with its own lifeblood
+his vibrant colors matted with his own lifeblood
 and i ask him,
 what is life without death?